Hawaii to allow travelers to skip quarantine with virus test

 Earlier this year Ige planned to start a pre-travel testing program on Aug.
 1 only to have to postpone it as COVID-19 cases spiked on the U.S. mainland and in Hawaii.
 A shortage of testing supplies also forced delays.
 Another start date for Sept.
 1 was also canceled.
 Airlines are expected to help inform travelers of the requirement.

-Hawaii leaders are hopeful that pre-travel testing will encourage people to return to a Hawaii in a way that keeps residents safe.
+Hawaii leaders are hopeful that pre-travel testing will encourage people to return to Hawaii in a way that keeps residents safe.
 Tourism traffic to the state has plunged more than 90% since the pandemic began, forcing hundreds of hotels to close and pushing many people out of work.

 “I want to emphasize that this pre-travel testing will allow us to add a greater element of safety for travel into our state,” Ige said at a news conference.